-Developers must not attempt to manipulate the placement of any apps in the Store.
-This includes inflating product ratings or reviews by illegitimate means, such as fraudulent installs and incentivized, paid, or fake reviews and ratings.
+Developers must not attempt to manipulate the placement of any apps in Google Play.
+This includes, but is not limited to, inflating product ratings, reviews, or install counts by illegitimate means, such as fraudulent or incentivized installs, reviews and ratings.

-• Asking users to rate your app while offering an incentive:
+Asking users to rate your app while offering an incentive:

-1 This notification offers users a discount in exchange for a high rating.

-• Repeatedly submitting ratings to influence the app's placement on the Google Play Storefront.
+- 1) This notification offers users a discount in exchange for a high rating. - Repeatedly submitting ratings to influence the app's placement on Google Play.